MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.PivotSelectionStandard.md

 ## Remarks

-The  **PivotSelectionStandard** property is "international-friendly" whereas the **PivotSelection** method is not.
+The **PivotSelectionStandard** property is "international-friendly" whereas the **[PivotSelection](excel.pivottable.pivotselection.md)** property is not.

 ## Example

-This example selects a field titled "1.57" in the PivotTable and inserts a blank column field before it.
-The example assumes that a PivotTable exists on the active worksheet that contains a column field titled "1.57".
+This example selects a field titled 1.57 in the PivotTable and inserts a blank column field before it.
+The example assumes that a PivotTable exists on the active worksheet that contains a column field titled 1.57.

 ```vb
 Sub CheckPivotSelectionStandard()